 23. Records Maintenance, Inspection, Examination, and Audit.

 23.1 Right of Audit.
 Pursuant to MCL 18.1470, the State or its designee may audit Contractor to verify compliance with this Contract.
 Contractor must retain and provide to the State or its designee and the auditor general upon request, all financial and accounting records related to this Contract through the Term of this Contract and for 4 years after the latter of termination, expiration, or final payment under this Contract or any extension (“Financial Audit Period”).
 If an audit, litigation, or other action involving the records is initiated before the end of the Financial Audit Period, Contractor must retain the records until all issues are resolved.

-23.2 Right of Inspection.
-Within 10 calendar days of providing notice, the State and its authorized representatives or designees have the right to enter and inspect Contractor’s premises or any other places where Services are being performed, and examine, copy, and audit all records related to this Contract.
-Contractor must cooperate and provide reasonable assistance.
 If financial errors are revealed, the amount in error must be reflected as a credit or debit on subsequent invoices until the amount is paid or refunded.
 Any remaining balance at the end of this Contract must be paid or refunded within 45 calendar days.

+23.2 Right of Inspection.
+[Reserved]

 23.3 Application.
 This Section 23 applies to Contractor, any Affiliate, and any Permitted Subcontractor that performs Services in connection with this Contract.